LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 **Note:** If a config file exists in the current working directory, it overrides values from other configuration files.

 In general, the kernel can be configured to use a different Prolog backend (which is responsible for code execution) or kernel implementation.
 Furthermore, it can be configured to use another Prolog backend altogether which might not be supported by default.
 The following options can be configured:

 - `jupyter_logging`: If set to `True`, the logging level is set to DEBUG by the kernel so that **Python debugging messages** are logged.
   - Note that this way, logging debugging messages can only be enabled after reading a configuration file.
 Therefore, for instance, the user cannot be informed that no configuration file was loaded if none was defined at one of the expected locations.
   - In order to switch on debugging messages by default, the development installation described in the GitHub repository can be followed and the logging level set to `DEBUG` in the file `kernel.py` (which contains a corresponding comment).
   - However, note that this causes messages to be printed in the Jupyter console applications, which interferes with the other output.
 - `server_logging`: If set to `True`, a **Logtalk server log file** is created.
-  - The name of the file consists of the implementation ID preceded by `.logtalk_server_log_`.
+  - The name of the file consists of the Prolog backend identifier preceded by `.logtalk_server_log_`.
 - `backend`: The name of the **Prolog backend integration script** with which the server is started.
 - `backend_data`: The **Prolog backend-specific data** which is needed to run the server for code execution.
   - This is required to be a dictionary containing at least an entry for the configured `backend`.